top of page

 • Treats (diets/allergies are taken into account)

-• Video link to your session
+• Video link to your session (video without sound)

 • Pdf to set up your own Sensory Room at home